nucypher/nucypher/docs/source/support/faq.rst

 Q: When installing on Docker, what do I input for <NETWORK NAME>?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use ``mainnet`` if you want to interact with the main NuCypher network,
+Use ``mainnet`` if you want to interact with the PRE Application network,
 and either ``lynx`` or ``ibex`` in case you want to use one of our testnets.
 Go :ref:`here <faq-testnet>` to read more about the difference between both testnets.